Update 12 May: Stay alert and safe

 The Government has outlined its new plan to stay alert, control the virus and save lives.

 - staying safe in public spaces and work places, by following ‘COVID-secure ‘ guidelines

 - staying safe when leaving the home by adopting a number of principles.
 These principles are outlined by the Government here.

 - continue to stay at home as much as possible

-These measures are effective immediately.
-Relevant authorities have also been given rights to uphold these measures, such as the police have been given the authority to give out fines and disperse gatherings.
+Relevant authorities have been given rights to uphold these measures, which are underpinned by the law.
+This includes the police, who have been given the authority to give out fines and disperse gatherings.

-We know this can seem a bit daunting, and it’s sometimes hard to know what these frequent changes mean, so below we’ve outlined the Government’s guidance and exactly what they need us all to do.
+We know that things changing can seem a bit daunting, and it’s sometimes hard to know what these frequent changes mean, so below we’ve outlined the updated Government guidance and exactly what they need us all to do.